section-engineering-education/engineering-education/articles/ci-cd-setup-react/index.md

   - url: /engineering-education/ci-cd-setup-react/hero.jpg
     alt: CI CD React
 ---
-Will it be better? if we reduce this repetitive manual process using CI/CD and dedicate most of the valuable time in developing new, innovative, and problem-solving features?
+Good developers are always looking for ways to reduce repetitive, manual processes.
+Leveraging CI/CD (Continuous Integration / Continuous Delivery) methodologies helps developers automate processes so they can focus valuable time on developing new, innovative, and problem-solving features.
 <!--more-->
-### Tutorial Overview...

-In the present software development context, the important workflows for software development are run, tested, built, and deployed without setting up CI/CD.
-All the processes in the software development are done manually from running tests to running the build to get the build file and deploying on the server.
-The development cycle for adding new features and fixing bugs done manually becomes inefficient and hectic due to processes being run repeatedly.
-This is one of the reasons why CI/CD is necessary.
-Hence, setting up CI/CD automates most of the software development process making it easy to test and deploy the end products.
-The process of making it automated can be:
+In the present software development context, important workflows for software development are often run, tested, built, and deployed without setting up CI/CD, meaning that all the processes in the software development cycle are done manually, from running tests to running the build, to getting the build file and deploying on the server.
+These manual processes quickly become inefficient.
+Setting up CI/CD helps alleviate these burdens by automating much of the software development process, making it easy to test and deploy end products.

+### Tutorial Overview

+In this tutorial, we will be integrating CI/CD into a development cycle by:

-- Creating a React application and push the repo to Github.
+- Creating a React application and pushing the repo to GitHub.
 - Setting up AWS S3 for deployment.
 - Setting AWS Cloudfront with HTTPS and CDN.
-- Setting up Circle CI to subscribing repository and trigger it when commit received while starting the test, build, and deploy to AWS.
+- Setting up CircleCI to subscribing repository and trigger it when a commit is received to start the test, build, and deployment to AWS.

-Now, the steps to set these ups are:
+Now, the steps that we will take to set this up are:

-- When pushing code to the repository (e.g. GitHub, Bitbucket), the repository will trigger (webhook) to CI that subscribes to this repository.
+- When pushing code to the repository (e.g. GitHub, Bitbucket), the repository will send a trigger (webhook) to CI that subscribes to this repository.
-- CI server starts the run command that we prepared( eg run test, check syntax, build, deploy).
+- CI server starts the run command that we prepared (e.g. run test, check syntax, build, deploy).
-- In case an error occurs, notification will be sent.
+- In case an error occurs, a notification will be sent.
 - A developer will fix the bug and commit code again and loop back to first until the error is resolved.

 The steps to setup CI/CD to React ecosystem is explained below: